 • Write your name on all dance clothes and shoes in case they get lost.
 If items in lost and found are not claimed within 30 days, they will be donated to charity.
 It is not recommended to bring valuables to the studio in your dance bags.

-• Pull hair back in a bun or ponytail for all classes.
+• Pull hair back in a bun or ponytail for all sessions.

-• No cell phones, gum, candy, food, or drinks allowed in class.
+• No cell phones, gum, candy, food, or drinks allowed.
 Bottled water only.

 • Please do not touch mirrors and do not hang from the barres.